 These type of claims stem from the legal doctrine of premises liability, which holds that those who own and control property owe a duty of care to those who are legally invited to enter and remain there.
 Particularly for property owners who invite the public onto the site for commercial purposes, there is a responsibility to regularly inspect the site for potential hazards.

-Some potential sites for faulty handrail injuries include:
+Some potential sites for faulty handrail injuries in Fort Lauderdale or the surrounding areas include:

 - Hotel bathrooms